belaran/puppet-tuned/README.md

 This module allow to used tuned, through Puppet.
 Of course, tuned being a linux tool, no implementation is provided for Windows.

+Sample usage:

+tuned::tune { 'tuning-network-for-latency-perf':
+  profile => 'latency-performance',
+}

+or a shorter approach, using the default name:

+tuned::tune { 'powersave': }